How to get a mortgage as a Sole Trader.

 A holistic view

-The mortgage brokers we recommend are carefully selected for their ability to view a person’s entire financial picture holistically and find the most suitable products for their needs.
-It also helps that the specialist brokers also have access to financial products that are completely geared towards providing an option for people who would otherwise struggle.
+The mortgage advisors we work with are carefully selected for their ability to view a person’s entire financial picture holistically and find the most suitable products for their needs.
+It also helps that these specialist brokers also have access to financial products that are completely geared towards providing an option for people who would otherwise struggle.

 The aforementioned brokers also consider sole trader applicants who have had credit issues in the past, whether it be bankruptcy, an Individual Voluntary Arrangement (IVA) or even a Debt Management Plan (DMP).
 This also applies to self employed contractors, shareholders in limited companies, those in partnerships, Directors or even those in Limited Liability Partnership (LLP) arrangements.